The Four Stages of Team Development

 Finally, the optimal level of performance is achieved.
 The team works interdependently and feels like a family.
 There is a strong sense of team achievement and pride.
 Mutual accountability is maintained, and personal differences are largely kept under control.

 Remember, if a team is having trouble in one stage, it might have not completed a previous stage very well.
 Review the team development stages until you find the one in which there are gaps and address them.
-For more information on actions to manage and support team formation download the Group Formation Management Checklist.
+For more information on actions to support team formation download the Group Formation Management Checklist.

 Do you need more support, Simply Lead Coaching provides a variety of professional development services for new leaders, individuals and teams.
 Learn more here.